How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 If you’re living in Bangladesh, you’re not alone in struggling with belly fat.
 It’s the most complained-about health concern among Bangladeshi men and women, from busy office workers in Dhaka to professionals juggling work and family life across the country.

 Here’s what you need to know: belly fat comes in two types.
 Subcutaneous fat sits just under your skin and is relatively harmless.
-Visceral fat — the dangerous kind — wraps around your organs and raises your risk of heart disease, diabetes, and inflammation.
-The good news?
-Visceral belly fat is actually the first type your body burns away when you create the right conditions.
+Visceral fat — the dangerous kind — wraps around your organs and dramatically raises your risk of heart disease, type 2 diabetes, and chronic inflammation.

 Why Belly Fat Builds Up in Bangladesh